Can You Help?

 Preselection nominations for Menzies close on August 31.
 If there is a contest, don’t expect to see Kennett’s hat in the ring.

 The more interesting likelihood in Menzies is the confrontation between the so-called “moderate” forces versus the conservatives.
 Andrews will attract strong support from Howard, Costello and the Catholic sections of the Liberal Party.
-The moderates will be after Andrews because of his success in overturning the euthansia laws.
+The moderates will be after Andrews because of his success in overturning the euthanasia laws.
 The conflict is exacerbated by the intertwining of personal conflicts between the Kennett forces and the Costello-Kroger faction.